4neesh/DevBlog/src/posts/004PackagingMaven.md

 ```
 <p>
 The above file makes use of the Log4J interfaces to define and create two different logs.<br>
-On line 1, the <strong>rootLogger</strong> defines varibles that we will use to assign different logs.<br>
+On line 1, the <strong>rootLogger</strong> defines variables that we will use to assign different logs.<br>
 From line 3 onwards, we use the <strong>log4j.appender</strong> interface to create and design the layout of our logs:<br>
 On lines 3 to 5, we are defining a pattern layout for a log to the console.<br>
 On lines 7 to 10, we are creating a <strong>File</strong> for each log.
 The format for the log is also defined and the creation of the log will append the current date and time of the machine to the filename.